Spice-2000 bombs and the Balakot connection; What’s new about these upgraded 'building blasters'

 A SPICE bomb has a standoff range of 60 kilometres and approaches the target as its unique scene-matching algorithm compares the electro-optical image received in real-time via the weapon seeker with mission reference data stored in the weapon computer memory and adjusts the flight path accordingly.

-SPICE (smart precise impact and cost effective) bomb is the most powerful non-nuclear weapon possessed by India.
+SPICE (smart precise impact and cost-effective) bomb is the most powerful non-nuclear weapon possessed by India.